Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-Why not put your houseplants to work?
-Choose some that are known to repel flies and send them right back outside.
+So, why not put your houseplants to work?
+Choose some that are known to repel flies and send them right back outside!

 A number of aromatic plants will do a great job keeping flies at bay.
-Many of them thrive indoors and can be part of your indoor or outdoor garden.
-Here are some of the best:
+Many of these options thrive indoors and they can easily be part of your indoor or outdoor garden.

 1 – Basil